 First things first: always follow the employer’s instructions on how to submit your job materials.
 The job posting should give you detailed information on how you are expected to apply.
 You may be asked to upload your resume online or to email your resume.
-If it's to be sent by email, you may be advised what format you should use for your resume, what to include in the subject line of the email, and by when the employer needs to receive it.
+If you’re asked to send your resume via email, you may be advised what format you should use for your resume, what to include in the subject line of the email, and the deadline when the employer needs to receive it.

 Make sure you follow the employer’s instructions carefully, or your application may not even be considered.

 Emailing a Resume to an Employer